Students may pursue a Master of Science in Textiles, Merchandising and Interiors with specializations in the following areas:

-Students in the M.S. program are required to select one of the four areas of focus within the department: 1) historic/cultural dress and textiles, 2) merchandising and international trade, 3) textile science, and 4) historic homes and interiors.
+Students in the M.S. program are required to select one of the four areas of focus within the department: 1) historic/cultural dress and textiles, 2) 4) interior environments 3) merchandising and international trade, and 4) polymer, fiber and textile science.
 At least three courses within the selected focus area must be completed.

 Core Requirements: TXMI 6520*, 8050